polterguy/polterguy.github.io/documentation/magic.lambda.io/index.md

 var rootFolder = node.Get<string>();
 ```

-## C# extensions

-If you want to, you can easily completely exchange the underlaying file system, with your own _"virtual file system"_, since all interaction with the physical file system is done through the `IFileService` and
-`IFolderService` interfaces.
-This allows you to circumvent the default dependency injected service, and
-binding towards some other implementation, at least in theory allowing you to (for instance) use a database
-based file system, etc. If you want to do this, you'll need to supply your own bindings to the following
-three interfaces, using your IoC container.

-* `magic.lambda.io.contracts.IFileService`
-* `magic.lambda.io.contracts.IFolderService`
-* `magic.lambda.io.contracts.IStreamService`

-If you want to do this, you would probably want to manually declare your own implementation for these classes,
-by tapping into _"magic.library"_ somehow, or not invoking its default method that binds towards the default
-implementation classes somehow.

 ## Project website

 The source code for this repository can be found at [github.com/polterguy/magic.lambda.io](https://github.com/polterguy/magic.lambda.io), and you can provide feedback, provide bug reports, etc at the same place.